- The Shop

 When times get hard, people get creative and indeed 2008's recession meant less disposable clothing income, more getting busy with your enterprising styling skills.
 As explicitly summery items found themselves becoming evergreen (albeit layered up to the max), we learnt how to make our closets' contents last and last.
 As a result, designers must understand that most consumers can no longer replace -- or at least, heavily add to -- their wardrobes twice yearly, hence the increasing seasonal dissolution.

-It's unlikely we will witness a full-on cyclical 180, with each designer throwing micro-tankinis onto the catwalk for A/W, but the seeds of rigourous seasonal divorce have long been sown.
+It's unlikely we will witness a full-on cyclical 180, with each designer throwing micro-tankinis onto the catwalk for A/W, but the seeds of rigorous seasonal divorce have long been sown.
 I can only predict the disconnect will continue at it's current pace, continuing to beatifically ostracise what has been always regarded as seasonally appropriate norms.
 And this, for true style mavericks, is something to be celebrated.